-gsmd.ac.uk/shortcourses
+gsmd.ac.uk/shortcourse

 Guildhall School offers a wealth of online and in-person short courses and summer schools for a variety of ages, disciplines and skill levels.
-In Music, these courses include Jazz & Rock, Vocal Training, and Music Production.
-In Drama, courses include an Introduction to Acting and Audition Techniques.
+In Music, courses include Jazz & Rock, Film Music Composition, Vocal Training, and Music Production.
+In Drama, courses include Acting Summer Schools, Introduction to Acting Practice, and Audition Technique.
 In Production Arts, courses include Prop Making and Stage Management.
 Participation Bursaries are available for a number of courses, offering full and partial funding to eligible applicants from low-income households.